GSMA-CPAS/BWRP-blockchain-adapter/api/doc/Apis/ContractApi.md

-    fetch all signatures for a given msp and a given document id from the ledger
+    Fetch all signatures for a given msp and a given document id from the ledger

 ### Parameters